 The Science World Girls and STEAM Program provides a space for self-identifying girls aged 11 to 16 to learn more about a variety of scientific topics and careers in science and technology at no cost.
 Jam-packed with workshops, hands-on activities, panel discussions, and an interactive industry showcase, our staff have regularly had the chance to volunteer for this event.
 In the upcoming 2022 event, a few of our Safers will be sharing their expertise with girls across Canada in the Mentorship Cafe!

 The SFU Technovation Challenge is a global tech entrepreneurship competition for young women.
 Through this challenge, young women will gain skills and mentorship by building a mobile app to address problems in the community.
-We’ve really enjoyed dedicating the time to offer technical feedback on mobile app ideas and encouraging further exploration of careers in development and technology until the challenge’s final year in 2020
+We’ve really enjoyed dedicating the time to offer technical feedback on mobile app ideas and encouraging further exploration of careers in development and technology until the challenge’s final year in 2020.
+We also offer internships for students to grow.

 Safe Software co-founders Dale Lutz and Don Murray with participants from the SFU Technovation Challenge